-We will be stopping at a local family house.
-Here you will get to witness the traditional dance.
-They will then give you an insight into their farming techniques including the harvesting of potatoes.
-They will also demonstrate how they build traditional houses.
+We will stop at a local family’s home, where you can witness traditional dances, and also learn about their farming techniques, including harvesting potatoes.
+They will also show you how they build their traditional houses.

-This full-day hike will take you through highland Andean farms where you will get to see Alpacas and Llamas.
-We will also be passing through Glacier Waterfalls.
+This hike will take you through mountainous Andean farms, where you will see alpacas and llamas.
+We will also pass waterfalls that come down from the mountains.

 We will be waking you up to a cup of freshly brewed infusion or Peruvian Coffee.
 After relishing a typical breakfast, we will begin hiking for four hours, up the hill through the Lares Valley.

-This section of the Lares Trek to Machu Picchu is somewhat challenging as we will be hiking to the highest point of Lares Trek Peru.
-Condor Pass or Pachacutec Pass (4680m/15350ft).
+This section of the Lares Trek to Machu Picchu is somewhat challenging as we will be hiking to the highest point of Lares Trek, Condor Pass or Pachacutec Pass (4680m/15350ft).

-To compensate for the hike, you will be getting stunning views of highland lagoons dotted with snow-capped peaks.
+On this Lares Trek hike, you will see stunning views of highland lagoons, dotted with snow-capped peaks.

-After relishing a typical breakfast, we will be visiting a local family house.
+After enjoying a typical breakfast, we will be visiting a local family house.
 They will demonstrate their skills in spinning and weaving.
-You can also buy some as souvenirs if you want to.
+You can also buy some items as souvenirs if you wish.